hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 * when you go back to console it is as if the script did not finished

-[14:12:45](#DPDaeS0Vg4qCwVBz22eNXSRx6znEpdz2T3FAApr4pyU) <hiiamboris (NOT THIS ONE)>: it's a known bug for a year or so, but I can't find it Ì†ΩÌ∏ï
+[14:12:45](#DPDaeS0Vg4qCwVBz22eNXSRx6znEpdz2T3FAApr4pyU) <hiiamboris (NOT THIS ONE)>: it's a known bug for a year or so, but I can't find it üòï

 [20:27:33](#-J7mvecfbGjbbojfxOzH7Lk4L-CepnC7_ULMgkcFPnw) <dockimbel>:
 I can reproduce the issue using your description.
 Please put it in a ticket.